conglu1997/v-d4rl/README.md

 </p>

 ## Benchmarks
-The V-D4RL datasets can be found on [Hugging Face](https://huggingface.co/datasets/conglu/vd4rl) or on [Google Drive](https://drive.google.com/drive/folders/15HpW6nlJexJP5A4ygGk-1plqt9XdcWGI?usp=sharing). **These must be downloaded before running the code.** Assuming the data is stored under `vd4rl_data`, the file structure is:
+The V-D4RL datasets can be found on [Hugging Face](https://huggingface.co/datasets/conglu/vd4rl) or on [Google Drive](https://drive.google.com/drive/folders/15HpW6nlJexJP5A4ygGk-1plqt9XdcWGI?usp=sharing). **These must be downloaded before running the code[^1].** Assuming the data is stored under `vd4rl_data`, the file structure is:

 ```
 vd4rl_data